 It also found "failings across the board" and that those responsible for overseeing legionella had a lack of "training and understanding".
 The court noted that those involved in taking crucial water temperature measurements had not been trained to the required standard.

-If you manage, run or own a care home, residential home, nursing home or any healthcare related premises then you have a legal obligation to have a Legionella Risk Assessment carried out and regularly reviewed as well as other control & prevention measures.
+If you manage, run or own a care home, residential home, nursing home or any healthcare related premises then you have a legal obligation under Regulation 12 of the Health & Social Care Act 2008 to have a Legionella Risk Assessment carried out and regularly reviewed as well as other control & prevention measures.

 There are many myths and rumours about Legionella in the care environment, most are due to a misunderstanding of the requirements around Legionella, some of the confusion is even caused by the regulators themselves such as the CQC.